Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Data acquisition and processing System

 \subsection{Data processing and signal reconstruction}

 The raw digitized waveforms are processed by a Python-based analysis framework based on the \texttt{strax} architecture~\cite{jelle_aalbers_2024_11355772}.
 This framework is designed for modularity and scalability, with its performance optimized using \texttt{NumPy} and \texttt{Numba}.
 All intermediate and final data products are stored in the compressed \texttt{NumPy} structured array format, with metadata described via JSON files.
 The data processing pipeline comprises the following stages: \begin{enumerate} \item \textbf{Binary}: Raw binary files generated by the DAQ system, containing unsorted and variable-length waveform segments. \item \textbf{Raw Records}: Sorted and vectorized raw waveform.
 These are reformatted into fixed-length chunks (e.g., 50 samples) and padded where necessary to ensure uniform size. \item \textbf{Records}: Baseline-subtracted and gain-calibrated waveforms.
 Baselines are computed using trimmed mean algorithms to reduce the influence of fluctuations or single-PE contamination.
 Channel-wise gain correction is applied to convert the waveform amplitude into the number of photoelectrons. \item \textbf{Peaks}: Candidate signal pulses reconstructed via software coincidence logic.
-Peaks from different channels are merged if their temporal separation is within a predefined coincidence window (typically 320~ns).
-Metadata such as pulse area, width, rise time, and the identities of contributing channels are retained.
-Based on these characteristics, S1, S2, and other types of signals are identified. \item \textbf{Events}: Physical events constructed by associating S1 and S2 peaks.
-Each event contains key observables including drift time, reconstructed horizontal position, and so on. \end{enumerate}
+Peaks from different channels are merged if their temporal separation is within a predefined coincidence window (typically 320~ns). \item \textbf{Events}: Physical events constructed by associating S1 and S2 peaks.
+Each event contains key observables including drift time, reconstructed horizontal position. \end{enumerate}

 Given that DPP-DAW mode records channel data independently, time-based software coincidence logic is essential for assembling true physical events.
 This strategy ensures that multi-channel signals are correctly identified as physical signals.